wasade/labadmin/README.rst

 Knight Lab administrative portal
 ================================

 This is the internal Knight Lab administration portal for creating, tracking, and processing general barcodes and the American Gut.
+This codebase assumes that https://github.com/biocore/american-gut-web.git has already been installed.

 Installation instructions